pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 +fern = "0.6"
 ```

 Log is Rust's logging facade library.
-It provides the high-level logging API but we still need to pick an implemention, and the implementation we're going to use is the fern crate.
+It provides the high-level logging API but we still need to pick an implementation, and the implementation we're going to use is the fern crate.
 Fern allows us to easily customize the logging format and also chain multiple outputs so we can log to stderr and a file if we wanted to.
 After adding log and fern let's encapsulate all of the logging configuration and initialization into its own module:

 ```rust
 // src/logger.rs